Huntly Castle: History

+Reign of James IV

 Although the castle was burned to the ground, a grander castle was built in its place.
 In 1496, the pretender to the English throne, Perkin Warbeck, was married to Lady Catherine Gordon the daughter of George Gordon, 2nd Earl of Huntly, witnessed by King James IV of Scotland at Edinburgh.
 James IV came to Huntly in October 1501 and gave gifts of money to the stonemasons working on the castle.
 In October 1503, James IV came again and played in a shooting contest at a target called a "prop".
 He came back again in the following October, on his way south, accompanied by four Italian minstrels and an African drummer known as the "More taubronar".
 James IV played cards at the castle on 10 October 1505 and gave a tip to masons working on the building.
 These visits were part of his annual pilgrimage to the shrine of Saint Duthac at Tain.

-William Mackintosh was executed on 23 August 1550 at "Castle Strathbogie".

 Architecturally the L plan castle consists of a well-preserved five-story tower with an adjoining great hall and supporting buildings.
 Areas of the original ornate facade and interior stonework remain.
+Wings were added to the castle in the 16th and 17th centuries.